14 – 20th September 2024, Oban – Ardrossan, £795

-However, these animals and their habitat are under threat.
+Despite the success of these initiatives, they are small areas, and wider marine habitats and the many creatures which call them home are under threat.
 Climate change, plastic pollution and overfishing are some of the main factors affecting life at sea.
-On this trip we will be learning about and witnessing these issues first hand and discussing how we might be able to make personal choices to help bring the seas back into good health.
-Hopefully this week will give us all a taste of the richness of the seas and inspire us to go back home to share our stories and ideas.
+On this trip we will be learning about and witnessing these issues first hand and discussing how we might be able to take positive action to help bring the seas back into good health.
+We will also have an opportunity to deploy Merlin’s plankton net, microscopes and hydrophones to gain an insight into the marine life not visible to the naked eye.

 The voyage will allow us to see the richness of the seas and hopefully inspire us to go back home to share our stories.